programminghistorian/jekyll/index.md

 If you can’t find what you’re looking for, we welcome your [feedback](feedback).
 Better yet, [contribute a lesson](contribute)! _The Programming Historian_ (ISSN 2397-2068) aims to set a new standard for openness and collaboration in scholarly publishing, and you can help!

+## Contact

+Please direct correspondence in the first instance to <a href="mailto:i2millig@uwaterloo.ca">Ian Milligan</a> at the University of Waterloo.

 * TOC
 {:toc}